Air Force Junior Reserve Officer Training Corps: Uniform wear

 AFJROTC cadets wear the same uniform as active duty United States Air Force members.
-The Air Force requires that at least once a week AFJROTC cadets must wear the uniform properly and be inspected by their Senior Aerospace Science Instructor for accuracy.
+The Air Force requires that at least once a week AFJROTC cadets must wear their Dress Blues (Class A or Class B) as well as the ABUs (formally known as OCPs) and be inspected by their cadet leadership for accuracy.
 Cadets will also wear their uniform to parades, competitions, and ceremonial affairs.
 Cadets must learn how to properly adorn medals, ribbons, cords, badges, and other items awarded to cadets through their efforts put forth in the Corps.

 Physical training

 Physical training in AFJROTC consists of training the individual cadets to the Air Force’s standards of physical fitness for AFJROTC cadets.
 The training consists of physical examinations once an academic quarter (2 ½ months) to track progress and increase the physical abilities and limitations of the cadets.
 The fitness tests consist of flexibility testing, push-ups, sit-ups, pull-ups, sprinting exercises, and cardiovascular endurance via a one-mile run.
 Each quarter of the academic school year, cadets are tested on these qualities and their progress is tracked.
 Awards may be presented to cadets based on their ability to perform physically.